 On 8 March 2022, at 09.00 am, Mr On-muang, along with 20 other land rights defenders were at the Wiang Sra Provincial Court to hear the verdict of the Appeals Court.
 Mr Somphon Chimrueng, accused of the shooting of Mr On-muang, has appealed the lower court’s verdict in which he was sentenced to 13 years and six months in prison for attempted murder.
-Mr Chimrueng was also charged for violating the Firearms Act and ordered to pay Mr On-muang 30,000 baht (approximately 800 euros) in damages.
+Mr Chimrueng was also charged with violating the Firearms Act and ordered to pay Mr On-muang 30,000 baht (approximately 800 euros) in damages.
 The defendant paid the 30,000 baht.

-Since Mr Chimrueng and Mr On-muang lived in the same village, and based on statements and evidence about the condition of the crime scene, the court decided that Mr Chimrueng did not have the intention to kill Mr On-muang.
+Since Mr. Chimrueng and Mr. On-muang lived in the same village, and based on statements and evidence about the condition of the crime scene, the court decided that Mr Chimrueng did not have the intention to kill Mr On-muang.

 Curiously, Mr On-muang’s lawyer said that the reading of the verdict did not take officially place on 8 March 2022.
-She had been informed that the court had already read the verdict on 18 February 2022 in the absence of Mr On-muang and in only in the presence of the accused.
+She had been informed that the court had already read the verdict on 18 February 2022 in the absence of Mr On-muang and only in the presence of the accused.
 This was unusual as Mr On-muang, the co-plaintiff and the victim in this case, was not called by the court nor by the prosecutor to attend the verdict reading on 18 February 2022.
 He only received a letter from the court asking him to appear on 8 March 2022.
 The right of the co-plaintiff, Mr On-muang, was violated as all parties ought to be present at all hearings of the Appeals Court.
 Mr Chimrueng was released on 18 February 2022 and he is living his normal life in his village.

-As a co-plaintiff, Mr On-muang will definitely lodge an appeal motion with the Supreme Court.
+As a co-plaintiff, Mr On-muang will lodge an appeal motion with the Supreme Court.
 “I am now 72.
 I may not live much longer in this world.
 I am just worried that even after my death, the problems will not go away, and they interfere with the people in the community.
 Therefore, I decide to fight it with my head held high,” said Mr On-muang.

 Ms Pranom Somwong, the country representative for Protection International in Thailand, said that she was shocked to hear the Appeals Court’s decision.
 She had never experienced an irregular reading of the verdict in this manner before, particularly with a case concerning the security of a human rights defender (HRD).
-In such cases, the safety of the injured party must be given the highest priority, in particular in regards to the injured party of a criminal case.
+In such cases, the safety of the injured party must be given the highest priority, in particular in regard to the injured party of a criminal case.

-Protection International will support Mr On-muang through the process of appealing to the Supreme Court to ensure that human rights defenders receive justice and perpetrators are duly punished.
-Beside the attempted murder of Mr On-muang, there have been at least six assassination attempts on other members of the SPFT, resulting in the deaths of four members, including two women HRDs.
+Protection International will support Mr. On-muang through the process of appealing to the Supreme Court to ensure that human rights defenders receive justice and perpetrators are duly punished.
+Besides the attempted murder of Mr On-muang, there have been at least six assassination attempts on other members of the SPFT, resulting in the deaths of four members, including two women HRDs.
 To date, none of the perpetrators have been brought to justice and held accountable for their crimes.
 The police and prosecutors must answer to the public about how they have conducted their investigations and why the criminal procedure code has failed to bring the perpetrators to justice.
-Why is the government unable to provide protection and prevent the killing, attempted killings and harassment of human rights defenders?
+Why is the government unable to provide protection and prevent the killing, attempted killings, and harassment of human rights defenders?
 If this situation continues, who will benefit from it?

 For more information about this case, please review the previous articles published by Protection International.